Growing low-cost subsea vehicle market enabled by sensor innovations

 Providing a subsea navigation sensor suite in an ultra-compact instrument

-Integrating the many different sensors in as energy-efficient a way as possible on a vehicle is important to provide the best navigational results and data.
-In many cases, the job of integrating the altimeter, attitude and heading reference system (AHRS), pressure sensors and temperature sensors will be that of the vehicle manufacturer.
+Sensors need to be integrated onto the vehicle, calibrated and synchronized to provide useful navigation and positioning data.
+In many cases, the job of integrating the altimeter, attitude and heading reference system (AHRS), pressure sensors and temperature sensors will be the responsibility of the vehicle manufacturer before the vehicle meets its end user.

-Nortek meets the needs of this burgeoning market with its Nucleus1000, a three-transducer 1 MHz DVL that provides a suite of sensors for control and navigation in a compact instrument that weighs just under 300 g in water and measures 90 mm in diameter by 42 mm in height.
-It has a depth rating of 300 m.
-Average power is less than 4 W. The Nucleus1000 is unique in having all the sensors necessary for navigation and control in such an ultra-compact package.
+To alleviate the difficulties vehicle manufacturers face with this multi-sensor integration, Nortek offers the Nucleus1000, a three-transducer 1 MHz DVL with integrated AHRS, pressure and temperature sensors.
+The Nucleus1000 provides a suite of sensors for control and navigation in a compact instrument that weighs just under 300 g in water and measures 90 mm in diameter by 42 mm in height – about the size of a standard can of tuna.
+The small instrument is rated to 300m depth and performs with low power consumption.

-The sensor also offers water tracking when the bottom is out of range.
-It can be used for current profiling using alternate pings.
+The sensor also offers water tracking to maintain DVL capability when the bottom is out of range.
+It can be used for current profiling using alternate pings, an important feature when conditions are potentially dangerous for divers or for ROV deployment.

 The Nucleus1000 is offered with two levels of accuracy.
-One is export-license-free with around 1 percent accuracy – good enough for a wide range of tasks.
+One is export-license-free with around 1 percent accuracy – sufficient for a wide range of tasks.
 If the user needs greater accuracy for higher-grade applications, there is also a 0.3 percent accuracy option (which is export controlled).